scottrlarson/profession/content/services/data/recovery.md

 ## Password/System Recovery

-If you are unable to access your device or data, I can help you gain access to the data or equipment.
+If you are unable to access your device or data, in many cases I can gain access to the data or equipment.

-You must own the equipment, or have power of attorney to act on the owner's behalf.
+For me to perform this service, you must own the equipment, or have power of attorney to act on the owner's behalf.
 I will need documentation confirming that you purchased the equipment, or a document stating that you have authority to act on behalf of the owner to allow me to service the equipment.

 {{% service-custom label="System Recovery" item="$125.00" %}}